 Wear the Right Socks

 Most hardcore hikers/ruckers — those who do long thru-hikes or marches — recommend a two-sock system for keeping your feet happy.
 The first sock is a thin, skin-tight, moisture-wicking synthetic variety (Fox River makes a good pair).
-Then, you put on a wool or wool-mix sock that’s made as active wear (I’ve had great luck with the Smartwool brand).
+Then, you put on a wool or wool-mix sock that’s made as active wear (I’ve had great luck with both Smartwool and Darn Tough).

 Major Martin follows this methodology and explains why it works, as well as throws in an extra wrinkle for added protection: